apollorio/wp-event-manager/readme.txt

   **🔁 [Recurring Events](https://wp-eventmanager.com/knowledge-base/recurring-events/)**: Simplifies your recurring event management process by updating your recurring event dates automatically on your events calendar.

-  **💳 [Stripe Split Payment](https://wp-eventmanager.com/knowledge-base/stripe-split-payment/)**: Distributes the events ticket revenue among the website owner and event organizer making it easy for admins to monetize their events website.
+  **💳 [Stripe Split Payment](https://wp-eventmanager.com/knowledge-base/stripe-split-payment/)**: Distributes the events ticket relocal among the website owner and event dj making it easy for admins to monetize their events website.

-  **🤑 [WooCommerce Paid Listing](https://wp-eventmanager.com/knowledge-base/woocommerce-paid-listings/)**: Offers a great way to monetize your events website by earning commissions from event organizers for posting their events on your events website.
+  **🤑 [WooCommerce Paid Listing](https://wp-eventmanager.com/knowledge-base/woocommerce-paid-listings/)**: Offers a great way to monetize your events website by earning commissions from event djs for posting their events on your events website.

-  **💻 [Expo Networking](https://wp-eventmanager.com/knowledge-base/expo-and-networking-for-organizers/)**: Creates engaging virtual exhibitions or events with interactive booths, sessions, and more.
+  **💻 [Expo Networking](https://wp-eventmanager.com/knowledge-base/expo-and-networking-for-djs/)**: Creates engaging virtual exhibitions or events with interactive booths, sessions, and more.

   **🎦 [Zoom](https://wp-eventmanager.com/knowledge-base/zoom/)**: lets you create uninterrupted virtual meets with the power of Zoom where meeting links can be shared directly from the events website.